 In 2011, John Grant left the band to brew beer, and his place was taken by Jerry Hauppa (Concentric, Ara), who brings an encyclopedic knowledge of metal and incomparable musicianship to Northless.

 In summer 2012, Northless again returned to Howl Street to record the five songs that would become a split LP with Halo of Flies labelmates Light Bearer, as well as the Valley of Lead 10".

 In May of 2013, Northless and Howl Street came together again to record the epic DLP World Keeps Sinking, available August 2013 once again from Halo of Flies/Gilead Media.

-2016 will see the release of a split EP with Denver's Primitive Man on Halo of Flies, and a 12" EP from Milwaukee's Triple Eye Industries.
+2016 saw the release of a split EP with Denver's Primitive Man on Halo of Flies, and a 12" EP from Milwaukee's Triple Eye Industries.

 In summer of 2017, Northless set up camp at Howl Street to record our magnum opus, Last Bastion of Cowardice, on DLP from Halo of Flies/Gilead Media, on CD from Init Records, and on Cassette from Hand of Death Records.

 Early 2018 saw John and Nicholas depart the band, Jerry switched from bass to 2nd guitar.
 Our good friend James Becker (who also plays bass in Ara) will now be our bass player.
 Drumming duties will be assumed by Noel Chandek.
 Noel has been perform with Population Control, Painted Caves, Uhtcearu, Acanthrophis, or a number of other projects.